Black-billed cuckoo

 The black-billed cuckoo (Coccyzus erythropthalmus) is a New World species in the Cuculidae (cuckoo) family.
 The scientific name is from Ancient Greek.
 The genus name, kokkuzo, means to call like a common cuckoo, and erythropthalmus is from eruthros, "red" and ophthalmos, "eye".

-It is very similar and overlaps in range with the closely related yellow-billed cuckoo.
+It is very similar to, and overlaps in range with, the closely related yellow-billed cuckoo.
 A distinguishing characteristic of the family Cuculidae is laying eggs in the nests of other birds.
 Although many cuckoos are obligate brood parasites, C. erythropthalmus often incubate their own chicks.